 - An effector molecule, called an inhibitor, binds to an activator protein.
 In this case, the activator protein is normally bound to the DNA and activates transcription.
 When the inhibitor binds to the activator, a conformational change causes the activator protein to be released from the DNA, and transcription of a nearby structural gene ceases.

 - Describe how a corepressor and an inhibitor can turn a transcribed gene to an off state.

 Enzymes Involved in Lactose Metabolism in E. coli

-Now we will turn our attention to a specific example of gene regulation in the bacterium E. coli.
-The specific example of bacterial gene regulation discussed below involves lactose metabolism.
-Lactose is a sugar that can be used as a carbon and energy source for the bacterium E. coli.
+Now we will turn our attention to a specific example of gene regulation in the bacterium E. coli, involving the regulation of the structural genes involved in lactose metabolism.
+Lactose is a sugar that can be used as a carbon and energy source for the bacterium E. coli when the preferred carbon and energy source, glucose, is limited.
 Lactose breakdown by an E. coli cell involves three enzymes (figure 13.3):

 - Lactose permease.
 Lactose permease is a cytoplasmic membrane protein involved in the transport of lactose from the environment into the cytoplasm of the E. coli cell.

 - Beta (β)-galactosidase. β-galactosidase cleaves the lactose imported by lactose permease, producing the monosaccharides galactose and glucose.
-Galactose and glucose can then be metabolized by the E. coli cell. β-galactosidase can also catalyze a side reaction that converts lactose into the effector molecule allolactose.
-Importantly, allolactose is the inducer that binds to the lac repressor protein (see below).
+Galactose and glucose can then be metabolized by the E. coli cell to produce energy. β-galactosidase also catalyzes a side reaction that converts lactose into the effector molecule allolactose.
+Importantly, allolactose is one of the two inducers for the lac operon; allolactose binds to the lac repressor protein and releases the repressor from the DNA (see below).

 - Galactoside transacetylase.
 Galactoside transacetylase converts atypical isomers of lactose into forms that can be metabolized readily by β-galactosidase.